SAP-samples/teched2023-AD263/exercises/ex0/README.md

 -Dotel.javaagent.extensions=BOOT-INF/lib/otel-agent-ext-java-1.5.4.jar: includes the SAP Otel Extension library -Dotel.resource.attributes=account=AD263-XXX,calmTenantId=<guid>: describes space name and space id of your BTP CF account -Dotel.service.name=teched-incident-demo: describes the name of the application to be shown in Cloud ALM
 ```
+Please verify that the property -Dotel.resource.attributes contains the right values:
+- account: AD263-XXX ***(replace XXX with your group number)***
+- calmTenantId: The Subaccount ID of your group BTP subaccount.
+You can find it on the overview page of the subaccount

 ## Trigger Exception from Demo Application